 When Does Child Support End in Minnesota?

 When you’re a parent sending monthly child support monthly to your spouse, or you’re receiving it, it’s important to know when your payments will end.
-Keep reading to learn more from our family law experts at Johnson / Turner Legal.
+Keep reading to learn more from our family law attorneys at Johnson / Turner Legal.

 Minnesota Child Support Payment Details